fikrialwan/personalnotes/README.md

 # Personal Notes

 Personal Notes is a website that is used to write your notes.
 The purpose I build this website is to learn React State Management using React Redux Toolkit.
+Data on this website will be saved in local storage.

 Live preview: https://personalnotes.fikrialwan.com/